 Caretaking During the Estrous Cycle

 Some extra care and supervision is needed when a dog is in heat.
 Like humans, she is experiencing hormonal shifts, and these can have varying effects on her mood.
 Try to keep her distracted and entertained if you can.
 This will relieve some of your dog’s discomfort and anxiety.
 If you take her to parks, it will help to reduce her stress.
 Be aware that she will attract males and will, in turn, be attracted back.
 Keep her away from non-neutered dogs to avoid pregnancy; this includes dogs in your household.
+It’s better to let her run around in a GPS dog fence than to expose her to situations with other dogs during this time.
 Dogs are indiscriminate breeders and will mate with siblings, parents, and adult children, an undesirable outcome.

 Does This Cycle Last Throughout a Dog’s Life?